Novater/gisim/README.md

 - [ ] change normal reset to a frame number and if s.F = frame, then reset
 - [ ] change runEffects back to a map; loops can break if one effect adds another effect
 - [ ] reread reactions, get rid of json cloning
+- [ ] artifact sets needs to be changed to manually labelled primitives, not maps
 - [ ] fix energy receiving
 - [ ] aura ICD
 - [ ] EC testing